la-haute-societe/grunt-ssh-deploy-release/README.md

 Default : Use current timestamp.

 #### exclude
-List of paths (glob format) to not deploy.
+List of paths (*glob* format) to **not** deploy.
 Paths must be relative to `localPath`.

 Default : []

 #### share
-List of folders to "share" between release.
+List of folders to "share" between releases.
 A symlink will be created for each item.

 Keys = Folder to share (relative to `sharedFolder`)

 Values = Symlink path  (relative to release folder)

 #### create
-List of folders to create on remote server.
+List of folders to create on the remote server.

 #### makeWriteable
-List of folders to make writeable on remote server. (chmod ugo+w)
+List of folders to make writable on the remote server. (chmod ugo+w)

 #### allowRemove
-If true, remote release folder can be deleted with `--remove` cli parameter.
+If true, the remote release folder can be deleted with `--remove` cli parameter.

 Default: false